-Acceptance into the MM in Choral Conducting Program: Candidates will be contacted by email or phone with a decision within one week of the on-campus audition.
+Acceptance into the MM in Choral Conducting Program: Candidates will be contacted by email or phone with a decision following the on-campus audition.
 Conductors accepted into the program are eligible to receive a Graduate Teaching Assistantship (see the Graduate Music Student Handbook for more information) and other forms of financial aid.

 Timeline for Completing the MM in Choral Conducting:

 The MM in Choral Conducting generally requires two years of full-time study.

 Year 1 (Fall): Diagnostic Examinations

 Diagnostic Placement Tests in music history and music theory are required of all entering masters students before they enroll for coursework.